TimmyGuy/go-arrays/README.md

 ```

 ### Map
-Apply the given function to each element
+Map applies the given function to each element in the array/slice and returns a new array/slice with the results.
+It takes the original array/slice and a callable function that accepts an item from the array/slice and returns a modified or transformed value.
+The function returns a new array/slice containing the transformed values.
 ```go
 func Map[Type any](array []Type, callable func(item Type) Type) []Type